For new Vikings lineman Tom Compton, there's no place like home

 “I’m definitely here to compete for a starting spot,” Compton said.

-Compton, who played at South Dakota, said he's also familiar with Vikings left tackle Riley Reiff from the 2012 NFL Draft process.
-He said he's hopeful the Vikings culture is similar to Atlanta's in 2016, when Compton was a special teams contributor for the eventual NFC champions.
+Compton, who played at South Dakota, said he’s also familiar with Vikings left tackle Riley Reiff from the 2012 draft process.
+He said he’s hopeful the Vikings’ culture is similar to Atlanta’s in 2016, when Compton was a special teams contributor for the eventual NFC champions.

 “The cool thing with Atlanta was the locker room.
 We were all a very tight group,” Compton said.
 “And based on what I’ve heard, it’s very similar here.”